lud77/cron-talk/README.md

 		}
 	}

 You can use constructions such as "the last day of november" or "the second last minute of the fourth hour".
-The "last" keyword will yeld negative values for the related unit of measure (-1 means last, -2 means second last, etc).
+The "last" keyword will yield negative values for the related unit of measure (-1 means last, -2 means second last, etc).

 ### Every (phase)